How to choose the right UK university for you

 If you like being able to explore and don’t want to get too tied down in one place, a non-campus university might be for you.

 In a city vs. the countryside

 While few UK universities are truly remote, some have better rural access than others.
 For example, the University of Lancaster is a campus university only a short walk from the beautiful Lancashire countryside.

 This might make a difference to the kind of outdoor activities on offer, and the overall feel of the university.
 If you want a slower pace of life, and like to spend a lot of time outdoors, we recommend a university that has closer access to the country.

 If, on the other hand, you want a buzzy social life, with lots of activities available and abundant nightlife, a city-based university would be best.
 Each of the UK’s cities has its own particular character, so make sure you do your research before applying!

-Finally, a term you’ll probably have come across when researching UK universities is the “Russell Group”.
+A term you’ll probably have come across when researching UK universities is the ‘Russell Group’.

 This is a term for a group of universities who have allied themselves based on a shared pursuit of research excellence.
 There are 24 universities currently in the Russell Group, and many of them appear at the top of university rankings.

 As well as research, there are also other university groups out there with different focuses, for example the University Alliance, which includes ‘business focused’ universities.